rjensen96/gator-grids/README.md

 ### Powered by Office.js

-Gator Grids a modern Office Add-in built with Office.js and the React framework.
+Gator Grids a modern Office Add-in built with <a href="https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins" target="blank">Office.js</a> and the React framework.
 You can use it on Windows and Mac, both online and in the desktop.

 ### Developer